BlueTufa/bluetufa/README.md

 # Dan White
-Engineering manager and software engineer with a focus on backend development, DevOps, information security, and machine learning running on cloud infrastructure.
+Engineering manager and software engineer with a focus on backend development, DevOps, information security, and machine learning (AI/ML) running within cloud infrastructure.
 A typical operating envionment is a global, multi-tenant cloud architecture operating under multiple regulatory requirements including SOC2, HIPAA, HITRUST, FDA SaMD, and GDPR.

 Owner and Principal at Blue Tufa LLC.